How Often To Brush Teeth With Braces and Keep Them Cavity-Free

 Choose a portable toothbrush with soft bristles and a small tube of fluoride toothpaste.

-Regular brushing on-the-go helps keep your teeth and braces clean, preventing potential dental issues.
+Regular brushing on the go helps keep your teeth and braces clean, preventing potential dental issues.

-8. When Brushing Isn’t Possible: Rinsing Away Food Debris After Meals
+9. When Brushing Isn’t Possible: Rinsing Away Food Debris After Meals

 Sometimes brushing immediately after meals isn’t possible, but you can still maintain oral hygiene by rinsing your mouth.